2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 In order to ensure maximum compatibility, and a higher chance of a successful delivery of a fax, by default, the `fax_converter` will format all files received into tiff files following a standards compliant fax compatible format.
 All documents are converted using `CCITT Group 4 compression`, with dimensions of `1728x1078` at a resolution of `204x98` PPI.
 This is done on every conversion to tiff format.
 This behavior is configurable via the converter commands configurations.

 Because a user submitted tiff file could be in any format, the converter will check tiff files and read their metadata when conversion from tiff to tiff is requested.
 The converter will check the resolution and dimensions values, as well as the compression method and do a conversion conditionally on the state of the file.
 This conversion will guarantee a normalized fax compatible tiff is returned.
-This means if the resolution is in legal size (8.5 x 14 in.) or has any oversized dimention, it will be resized to fit on an A4 (8.5 x 11 in.) page using the `Large Tiff Command`.
+This means if the resolution is in legal size (8.5 x 14 in.) or has any oversized dimension, it will be resized to fit on an A4 (8.5 x 11 in.) page using the `Large Tiff Command`.
 If a document is smaller than an A4 document, its dimensions will be preserved will be centered on an A4 page using the `Small Tiff Command`.
 If the PPI is larger than 204x98, it will be resampled.
 If the compression is not group3 or group4, it will be resampled using the `Tiff Resample Command`.

 ## Default Convert Commands